FreeTimeCoder82/node-red-contrib-pushsafer/README.md

 ## Read node

-With the Read API node use Private Key and Device ID to retrieve all messages of a device (including all parameters).
+The read node can be used to read push messages that have already been sent from the server (including all parameters).
-#### Message parameter which can be used.
-If passed the parameter will replace the value from the template.
+#### Message parameter which can be used.<br>If passed the parameter will replace the value from the template.

 - `msg.devices` (string): This parameter controls from which device or device group you want to read the messages -> [Pushsafer API doc](https://www.pushsafer.com/pushapi_ext#API-D)